GWLab-UML/Protocols/Molecular_labwork/DNA Extraction Protocol.md

 [https://www.omegabiotek.com/product/soil-dna-extraction-kit-e-z-n-a-soil-dna-kit/?cn-reloaded=1#protocols](https://www.omegabiotek.com/product/soil-dna-extraction-kit-e-z-n-a-soil-dna-kit/?cn-reloaded=1#protocols)
 Otherwise, follow these steps for coral DNA  extraction.

-Last edit: CCD Feb 17, 2025
+Last edit: CCD Feb 20, 2025

 ### [](https://github.com/ThijsSt/SCTLD-metagenomes/blob/main/DNA_Extraction.md#preparation)Preparation

+-   Aliquot Elution buffer into 1.5 mL Eppendorf tubes
--   Heat a heating block/incubator to 70 ◦C, no shaking, put Elution buffer in
+- Heat a heating block/incubator to 70 ◦C, no shaking, put Elution buffer aliquot in
+- Heat the water bath/incubator to 37◦C
--   Make sure your P2 buffer is chilled
+-   Make sure your P2 buffer and cHTR reagent are chilled
--   UV Sterilize 3 x # of samples in 1.5 mL Lo-Bind Eppendorf tubes
 -    Make sure HBC buffer and wash buffer are correctly diluted with appropriate chemicals
+-   UV Sterilize
+	- 2 x # of samples in 1.5 mL Lo-Bind Eppendorf tubes
+	- 1 x # of samples in 1.5 mL Eppendorf tubes
+- Wash Hands up to your elbows & mask up!
+-

 ### [](https://github.com/ThijsSt/SCTLD-metagenomes/blob/main/DNA_Extraction.md#tissue-lysis)Tissue lysis

 1. Weigh approximately 150 – 250 mg of coral sample in an Eppendorf tube or directly into the disruptor tube.
+**Only utilize half of each coral sample in your DNA extraction!!**
+1. Crush the coral sample you are using into a tissue slurry (can be done in the tube cap or in the tube with RNA Later)
-Weigh your sample and note down how much sample you’ve processed.
+2. Weigh your sample and note down how much sample you’ve processed.

 _The disruptor tube is faster, but you cannot put the sample back if you get too much sample._

 2. Add 725 µL of SLX-Mlus buffer to the disruptor tube.
 Vortex until the coral skeleton is virtually bare (usually 5-10 minutes).